lukeevans603/lukeevans603.github.io/_publications/publications.md

 date: 2025-12-31
 venue: 'TRENDS IN ECOLOGY AND EVOLUTION'
 paperurl: ''
 citation: 'Fredstone, A.*, Tingley, M.*, Neate-Clegg M., Evans, L. J., ....
-Scheffers, B., (IN PRESS – TRENDS IN ECOLOGY AND EVOLUTION).
+Scheffers, B., (2025).
 Reimagining species on the move across space and time.
-Manuscript Available.'
+Trends in Ecology and Evolution. '
 ---